WinLua/bin/README.md

 # bin
 Binaries and Installers for public consumption.

-This project is a collection of resources to help Windows users get started with Lua.
-The imputis has been my own frustration finding a straight line in using Lua with Windows 10.

 ## Getting Started

-If you just want to try Lua on Windows 10+, download the 32 Bit version of the Lua 5.3 installer.
+If you just want to try Lua on Windows 10+, download the 32 Bit version of the Lua 5.3 installer[1].
 This will install the latest Lua, plus a de-facto standard component that allows access to the filesystem.
 Lua can now be used from the command line (any current cmd or powershell windows will need to be re-opened) or by opening your start menu and typing "Lua" and clicking on the icon.

 **No other components are available at this point.
 You will have to download and install LuaRocks yourself.
 Any Rocks that require C/C++ will require either mingw or Visual Studio (Professional?) to be installed on the computer.** *We am working towards fixing this situation.*